moorembioinfo/BactCore/README.md

 With 6 threads:

-- Processes 1,000 1Mbp sequences in ~10 seconds
 - Processes 10,000 1Mbp sequences takes ~142 seconds
+- Processes 2,500 5Mbp sequences in 106 seconds
-- Processes 371 4.78Mbp sequences in ~25 seconds
+- Processes 3,500 5Mbp sequences in 198 seconds

 Output includes invariant sites in the output for detection of recombinant sites with [ClonalFrameML](https://github.com/xavierdidelot/ClonalFrameML)